VidunderGunder/expo-prototype-tutorial/README.md

 Thinking about it, the card was supposed to be vertically centered on the screen as well.
 We'll have to fix that by using [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-`Describe your favourite cat` seems to work ok.
+`Describe your favorite cat` seems to work ok.

 `How many cats do you want?` does work, but should really have a number pad as the default input.
 Seems like I didn't do it right when writing the web app.
 I wrote `number-pad="numeric"`, but it should really be `keyboardType="number-pad"` - woopsies! 🤷‍♂️